KarlMeierMattern/Full-Stack/JS-notes.md

 - The `keydown` event fires every time a user presses a key on their keyboard, and is a good way to add more interactivity to input elements.
 - Remember that `e` is a common parameter name for the **event object**.
 Whenever an event listener is triggered by an event, an event object is created automatically.
 You don't always need to use this object, but it can be useful to access information about the event that was triggered.
-- `key` is one of the properties of evnt objects.
+- `key` is one of the properties of event objects.
 It represents the string value of the key that was pressed.

 		numberInput.addEventListener("keydown", (e) => {
 		  if (e.key === "Enter") {